 It is unlawful for any person to carry, possess or transport a handgun in or through the state unless he has a valid New York license.
 More details on this click here.

 It is a crime to possess any rifle, shotgun or handgun in or upon a building or grounds, used for educational purposes, of any school, college or university.
 It is lawful, however, to possess a rifle, shotgun or handgun in or upon the forestry lands, wherever located, owned and maintained by the State University of New York College of environmental science and forestry, without the written authorization of such educational institution.

 Deadly Force / Castle Doctrine:

-Maryland is a Castle Doctrine state and does have a stand-your-ground law.
+New York is a Castle Doctrine state but has no stand-your-ground law.

 To view a state’s concealed carry permit information click on the state.
 The state’s color represents whether a state is Shall Issue, May Issue, Constitutional Carry or Right Denied (We explain each state’s status here).